CDX-1/MemeBot/readme.md

-# CDX's Development Framework
+# MemeBot

-For a guide on how to use, read the `manual.md` file.
+This is a simple bot that uses a /meme command to fetch memes from Reddit.